 Students are also encouraged to bring their family and friends to the event.
-This is their chance to show off their work and see the work of other students in the competition.
+This is their chance to show off their work and see the work of other students in the competition...and there will be snacks!

 Workshops

 When is the next Data Jam workshop for teachers?